eisenhardtj/cs234-group-7/README.md

 ## Sixth Step

+### Opening program without jar executable
 After opening the repository, you have to run BasketballTeamRosterGUI.java file to run the program.

+### Opening program with Roster.jar

-Unless you have the .jar executable then you can just double click the file to run the program.
+find the Roster.jar file in the project root, and just double click the file to run the program.